Short poems are probably one of the best things you can add to your life right now.

 And I know that’s kind of a strange statement, but here’s why:

-• This is Your Main Character Moment: This is your chance to take this perfectly perfect list of short poems, head to a coffee shop ☕️, play some chill music (if said coffee house has bad taste), and read through them all.
+- This is Your Main Character Moment: This is your chance to take this perfectly perfect list of classic poetry, head to a coffee shop ☕️, play some chill music (if said coffee house has bad taste), and read through them all.

-• Self-Culturing: They’re also a really great way to level up and culture yourself.
+- Self-Culturing: Classical poetry snippets also a really great way to level up and culture yourself.

-• Sharing: Or you can simply grab a short poem, share with friends, discuss your thoughts and feelings about said poem, and enjoy yourselves.
+- Sharing: Or you can simply grab a brief poem, share with friends, discuss your thoughts and feelings about said poem, and enjoy yourselves.

-• Projects: I honestly feel like poems that are short are a great small addition to projects you’ll be sharing with others.
+- Projects: I honestly feel like short poetic works are a great small addition to projects you’ll be sharing with others.
 It’s a wonderful way to get your point across or enhance your work without taking up too much space.

 But whatever your objective is, I hope you enjoy them as much as I did because these short poems really are great. 👌